-If your work experience or education could make you appear overqualified, it's important to construct your cover letter and resume to counteract the perception that you'll be unhappy in the position and only in it for a short period.
+Your work experience or education could make you appear overqualified for an open position.
+This is why it is important to construct your cover letter and resume to counteract the perception that you would be unhappy in the position and only hold it for a short period.

 Explain How You Enjoyed Similar Jobs